 Ruaha National Park, in the south of Tanzania, is the country’s second largest park.
-It possesses a rich variety of wildlife.
-This including lion, leopard, cheetah, wild dog, giraffe, zebra and huge herds of buffalo and elephant.
 Rolling hills, baobabs and open bushveld border the wide Great Ruaha River.
+It possesses a rich variety of wildlife – lion, leopard, cheetah, wild dog, giraffe, zebra and huge herds of buffalo and elephant.

-The valley of the Great Ruaha River is said to be an extension of the Great Rift Valley.
-Its watershed and the other river systems are hugely important to the reserve.
-Indeed, the name ‘Ruaha’ is a corruption of the local word for river.
+The valley of the Great Ruaha River is an extension of the Great Rift Valley.
+Its river system is hugely important to the reserve.
+(Indeed, the name ‘Ruaha’ is a corruption of the local word for river.)

 Peak season in Ruaha National Park is from mid-May to December.
 This is the best time to see general game and predators.
 The period of short rains from December to February then melds into the longer rains of March and April.
-Birding and wild flowers is best in this green season.
+With birding and wild flowers being at their best in this green season.

 Ruaha Safari Lodges